RAPIDFACTURE/simple-log/README.md

 log.success("Use the default functions here.");
 log.info("The mainPrefix before is usefull - tells who loggs");
 log.warning("Optionals use 'time' option");
-log.error("short logs are nice - icons are shorter the words like 'error'");
+log.error("short logs are nice - icons are shorter than words like 'error'");

 ```